The North Shore's only wild bird sanctuary

 Since 1993, on these lands and flats, the WBT of BC has been managing Maplewood Flats with 5km of trails, plant nursery, and nature house.
 Access to the site is free.

 We acknowledge that the Maplewood Flats is on the unceded lands and waters of the Tsleil-Waututh and Coast Salish People.

 The site includes a 96-hectare intertidal area composed of mudflats and salt marsh.
 A 30-hectare upland area features deciduous and mixed forest, rough grassland, and freshwater marsh habitats.
 More than two hundred and fifty species of birds have been observed here to date.

-Guidelines for Trail Use
+Trail Use Guidelines